AustinHellerRepo/RustyChain/README.md

 This example demonstrates how iterative processes can be utilized, especially with regards to mathematical operations.

+### Work Order

+This example demonstrates a simple order/work management system where customer orders and worker availability is paired up as they are provided.
+In a true work management system, the cache would exist in a database.

 ## Inspiration

 I have always wanted highly testable code and to work in an environment where the logic of my processes was absolutely dependable.